Shopify VAT: How To Do It Right [Guide + Useful Links]

 Which Countries Charge and Collect VAT?

-As you can see in this map by pwc, most of the world charges some form of VAT (if you include sales tax, GST, and similar):
+Most of the world charges some form of VAT (if you include sales tax, GST, and similar).

 As mentioned above, we’ll be focusing on Europe here.